seb3773/s4-snapshot-qt-free/FUTURE_ENHANCEMENTS.md

 - high portability: distribution across different systems would be simplified
 - with minimal size Impact: after symbol stripping, the size increase would be approximately 600 KB to 1 MB I think. (to be verified)

 Since the application would only utilize the ISO creation API (xorrisofs/mkisofs emulation mode) and would not require the physical CD/DVD burning layer (libburn), modern compilers (GCC/Clang) should perform effective dead-code elimination, so unused library functions are excluded from the final binary, keeping the size overhead minimal.
+Only problem: I'm not so sure about the legal issues with this method.

 #### Alternative: dynamic linking
 dynamic linking could be maintained, which would simply introduce a standard shared library dependency (such as libisoburn1) in the distribution's package.
-This would be more traditional but would retain an external dependency...
+This would be more traditional but would retain an external dependency.
+Wee need to decide what's best.

 ---

-## 2. OverlayFS-Based snapshot generation
+## 2. OverlayFS-Based snapshot generation (Most important enhancement at my opinion)

 Now, we copy the entire system to a temporary directory before compression, this has several drawbacks: